ArcheAiDev/a1zo/README.md

 ```

-The Tools used from Nalona AI in the use case are totally experimental and are not recommended to use.
+The Tools used from ai1zo AI in the use case are totally experimental and are not recommended to use.